aubin-tchoi/gonggi/README.md

 When dice of the same number are placed in the same column, multiply their values.

-More precisely, k similar dices in a same column amount to k ** 2 the value of the dice.
+More precisely, k similar dices in the same column amount to k ** 2 the value of the dice.

 ### ♟️ Destroy opponent

 Destroy your opponent's dice by matching yours to theirs.

-If a player places a die of value x in column j of his side of the board, all dice with the same value are removed from\
-column j of his opponent's side of the board.
+If a player places a die of value x in column j of his side of the board, all dice with the same value are removed from column j of his opponent's side of the board.

 ## Implementation